 If instance, if you mostly handle commercial or industrial electrical work, you definitely need the best automatic wire stripper you can afford.

 But if you’re mostly doing small DIY projects and residential electrical work, you probably don’t need to add this fancy implement to your tool repertoire.

 And if you’re anything like me, you’ll want to own it anyway.
-Because one more cool tool doesn’t hurt, huh?
+Because one more cool tool in the gang box doesn’t hurt, does it?

-Consider the following factors when shopping for an automatic wire stripper
+So, consider the following factors when shopping for an automatic wire stripper:

 Know what wire size range the tool is suitable for because not all thicknesses can fit in the stripping jaw or stripping slots.
 Steer clear of very thin wires and really thick ones.
 10-24 AWG seems to be the most common range.

 2. Material and Ergonomics

 Steel alloy is the most common material.
 Other materials include plastic, fiberglass, and rubber.